Zovi343/E2E_Testing_with_Puppeteer_Article/Article.md

 ```
 In this block of code we first set viewport of the page with [page.setViewport()](https://pptr.dev/#?product=Puppeteer&version=v1.11.0&show=api-pagesetviewportviewport) and then we take a screenshot with [page.screenshot()](https://pptr.dev/#?product=Puppeteer&version=v1.11.0&show=api-pagescreenshotoptions) to which we provide some options in order to specify where to store our image, and in what format should we store it.

-After running this test you should be able to find an image called home.jpg in `test/screenshots` folder.
+After running `npm run test` you should be able to find an image called home.jpg in `test/screenshots` folder.

 Now let's take screenshot while emulating mobile device.
 First add this line of code at the top of the file: